mannyzzle/Galaxy-Image-Classifier/README.md

 ## Installation

-Before running the scripts, ensure you have Python installed and then install the required packages:
+Before running the scripts, ensure you have Python installed and then install the required packages and data :

-Galaxy Zoo Image Set: https://data.galaxyzoo.org/
+Galaxy Zoo Image Set: https://data.galaxyzoo.org/ for your own training

 ## Refer to The_Galaxy_Image_Classifier.pdf for a full report on the project